Q. Are you all volunteers?

 Q. I see lots of people around Virginia City in Old West & Victorian attire.
 Are they all Silent Riders?

-A. No, there are several groups and even individuals in Virginia City that keep the history of the town alive through activities and period attire.
+A. No, there are several groups and individuals in Virginia City that keep the history of the town alive through activities and period attire.
 Some regular folks just want to step back in time for a day and rent outfits to walk around town!
-Silent Riders will have a badge, noose shaped lapel pin or pendant, a red ribbon, or challenge coin to identify themselves.
+Silent Riders will have a badge, noose lapel pin or pendant, a red ribbon, or challenge coin to identify themselves.

 Q. Want to learn more about Virginia City?